Revised Constitution of the

 4. Decisions within the Constitution: These decisions shall require a majority vote of the Committee Members who are in attendance at the relevant meeting.

-5. Decisions affecting the Constitution: These decisions shall require a majority (that is, five) vote of the Committee members and shall be valid only with the approval of the Dean of Arts.
+5. Decisions affecting the Constitution: These decisions shall require a majority (that is, five) vote of the Committee members and shall be valid only with the approval of the Dean of Humanities and Social Sciences.

 6. Remuneration: No member of the Committee, acting in his or her capacity as such, shall receive any payment or emolument for his/her services but each member shall be entitled to receive such remuneration for traveling expenses and other expenses necessarily incurred in connection with the work of the Institute as the Committee shall determine.